microsoft/chat-copilot/plugins/OBO/README.md

 > **NOTE:** This plugin was implemented as a native Semantic Kernel function, in the WebAPI code.
 This is not an implementation of the OpenAI plugin spec.

+> **NOTE:** This plugin works better GTP-4 or GTP-4-Turbo as these models works better with the function model.

 ## Prerequisites

 - Enable backend authentication via Azure AD as described in the main `README.md` file.